Acupuncture: A Pointed Discussion on Its Benefits and Risks for Seniors

 This stimulation boosts our body’s natural painkillers and increases blood flow.
 So, while the idea of energy channels might sound a bit “out there” for some, there’s undeniable science backing the benefits of acupuncture.

-• Pain Relief: From arthritis to those pesky migraines that seem to have a mind of their own, acupuncture offers relief without the side effects of medications.
+- Pain Relief: Acupuncture can help relieve pain and is widely used in pain management, including in pain clinics.
+From arthritis to those pesky migraines that seem to have a mind of their own, acupuncture offers relief without the side effects of medications.
 It’s like having a mute button for pain.
+Acupuncture therapy is a complementary therapy often combined with other medical treatments for integrative health, supporting a holistic approach to well-being.

 The million-dollar question!
 The sensation of acupuncture is nothing like getting an injection or a blood draw.